 A good web host should give you everything you need and nothing you don’t.
 When a host advertises FREE things at a GREAT introductory price, make sure to read the details.
 Those prices usually increase after a year.
 You end up paying for all those FREE things you don’t need.

 It can be easy to feel lost or overwhelmed.
 What, then, makes a good host, and how do I know it when I see it?
 Unfortunately, the answer isn’t just a simple referral.
 The quality of hosting companies is always changing.
 Hosts start out great, but once they are sold to one of the few giants, they start to care less about quality.
 They change their services or increase their prices.
 Sometimes they make improvements to previous negatives and end up as a better choice.
-New hosts are appearing all the time.
+New hosting companies are appearing all the time.